 Full-flake concrete coating systems are becoming increasingly popular for both industrial floors and decorative floors.
 Like the name implies, a full-flake system — also known as a full-aggregate system — completely covers a concrete floor with polyurethane flakes.
-This concrete flooring option is both durable and attractive.
+This concrete coating option is both durable and attractive.

 How a Full-Flake Concrete Coating System Is Applied